balderdashy/sails-docs/anatomy/myApp.md

 This is where you will put "controller actions" that send data to your clients and render the views which display that data.

-### More Info

 # myApp/api
 ### Purpose
 This folder contains the vast majority of your app's back-end logic.
-It is home to the 'M' and 'C' in <a href="http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller"> MVC Framework </a>
+It is home to the 'M' and 'C' in [MVC Framework](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

 In it you will find the following.